U.S. states declare emergencies to help farmers hit by propane shortage

 Residential propane prices at the start of the U.S. heating season were under $2 a gallon, or about 22% lower than at the start of winter last year, according to government data issued on Monday.

 Propane and propylene stocks were 97.6 million barrels the week ended Nov.
 8, up nearly 14 million barrels from a year-ago, the U.S. Energy Information Administration reported last week.
-It said average wholesale propane prices in the Midwest were 78 cents a gallon excluding taxes, flat from a year earlier.
-(Reporting by Arpan Varghese and Nakul Iyer in Bengaluru, Gary McWilliams in Houston; editing by Bill Berkrot)
+Average wholesale propane prices in the Midwest were 78 cents a gallon excluding taxes, flat from a year earlier.

+Reporting by Arpan Varghese and Nakul Iyer in Bengaluru and Gary McWilliams in Houston; editing by Bill Berkrot